guillaume-vp/SQLite/README.md

 Movies.sql file Created with Mockaroo\
 Transformed into CTmovie.db\
-We use python to work with the database
+We use python to work with the SQLite database